Nikolai Krogius: Coaches the World Champion

 Krogius earned his doctorate in psychology and specialized in sports psychology.
 He served as part of Boris Spassky's team for his second world title match against Tigran Petrosian at Moscow 1969, where Spassky won a tight struggle.
-For the 1972 World Championship in Reykjavik, Krogius was again selected to assist Spassky prepare for what is referred to as the Match of the Century against Bobby Fischer.
+For the 1972 World Championship in Reykjavík, Krogius was again selected to assist Spassky prepare for what is referred to as the Match of the Century against Bobby Fischer.
 In a conversation at the event, Fischer quoted Krogius' observation that "[m]istakes are often made when a player persists in his delusions", to which Krogius replied: "Perhaps this thought guided you when you were preparing for the match?
 We saw a completely new Fischer in Reykjavik, very different from the old one."
 The match was won 12½ to 8½ by Fischer.

 Krogius himself was still keeping up an active and successful tournament schedule during these years.
 He tied 2nd–5th places at Hastings 1969–70 with 5/9, behind winner Lajos Portisch.
 He placed 2nd in the Russian Championship at Kuibyshev 1970, behind winner Anatoly Karpov.
 At Leningrad for URS-ch39, his last Soviet final, he scored 10.5/21 for a tied 10th–11th place, as Vladimir Savon won.
 Krogius placed tied 3rd–4th at Sochi 1973 with 9/15 as Mikhail Tal won.
 Overall, he tallied 67/135 in his seven Soviet finals, from 1958 to 1971, for just under 50 percent, and had six solid appearances out of seven, with only 1959 being much below standard.